 Daphna Shohamy

-From robots to humans, the ability to learn from experience turns a rigid response system into a flexible, adaptive one.
-What are the neurobiological and cognitive mechanisms that allow everyday experiences to change the way we perceive, act and make decisions?
-Daphna Shohamy’s research explores how different parts of the brain work together to support learning, what this means for how memories are built, and what the consequences are for how we make decisions.
+From robots to humans, the ability to learn from experience transforms a rigid response system into a flexible, adaptive one.
+What are the neurobiological and cognitive mechanisms that enable everyday experiences to shape perception, actions, and decision-making?
+Dr. Shohamy’s research explores how different brain regions interact to support learning, how memories are constructed, and the implications for decision-making.

 Daphna Shohamy is a member of the Presidential Scholars in Society and Neuroscience Advisory Committee.